zsiki/ulyxes/doc/Ulyxes_user_doc.rst

 reader.py is the base class for all readers (virtual).

-configreader.py
+confreader.py
 ^^^^^^^^^^^^^^^

-TODO
+ConfReader class can be used to read simple JSON configurations.
+It can load and validate JSON files based on a definition.
+It is used by applications as a alternative solution to the command line switches.

 csvreader.py
 ^^^^^^^^^^^^

-Class to read csv file, first line must contain field names.
+Class to read csv file, first line may contain field names.
 Default separator is semicolon (;).

 .. code:: python